catherineisonline/frontend-mentor-challenge-solutions/README.md

 ## What I learned

 A very easy project to keep updated with the Frontend Mentor projects and remember the basics!
-Decided to go with mobile-first flow this time as I always do it desktop-first and needed some challenge.
+Decided to go with the mobile-first flow this time as I always do it desktop-first and needed some challenge.

 ## Useful resources